 A “true” macro lens is a lens that can offer 1:1 reproduction of the subject on the camera’s sensor.
 This is sometimes, but not always, referred to as 1x magnification.
 Some offer further magnification, such as 1.25x magnification with the Olympus 30mm f/3.5 Macro, 1.4x with the Canon RF 100mm F2.8L Macro IS USM lens or 2x with the Laowa 65mm f/2.8 2x Ultra Macro lens.

 Did you know?
-Beyond the standard macro lens, specialist macro lenses exist, which can offer 1-5x magnification such as the Canon MP-E 65mm f/2.8 1-5x Macro, and Yasuhara Nanoha x5 (Micro Four Thirds).
-However, these are not for the faint-hearted, as they can only be used for extreme macro photography and can’t be used for general photography.
+Beyond the standard macro lens, specialist macro lenses exist which can offer 1-5x magnification; such as the Canon MP-E 65mm f/2.8 1-5x Macro, and Yasuhara Nanoha x5 (Micro Four Thirds).
+However, these are not for dabbling with, as they can only be used for extreme macro photography, and not for general photography.

 How close can your lens focus?